Cabuxito/Kondital.Opgave/README.md

 ![image](https://user-images.githubusercontent.com/89253662/205081455-bb28fe49-7308-458a-accf-d6e714cedcc5.png)

--And after you have tast enter so the programm will calculate the fat % and your Oxygen consumstion.
+- And after you have tast enter so the programm will calculate the fat % and your Oxygen consumstion.

 ## Tags